MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

    You can choose not to assign groups or collections at this time, and later edit the policy to add an assignment.

-   When ready to proceed, select **Next**.
+   When ready to continue, select **Next**.

 8. On the **Review + create** page, when you're done, choose **Create**.

    The new profile is displayed in the list when you select the policy type for the profile you created.

 ## EDR policy reports

 You can view details about the EDR policies you deploy in the Microsoft Endpoint Manager admin center.
 To view details, go to **Endpoint security** > **Endpoint deployment and response**, and select a policy for which you want to view compliance details:

-- For polices that target the **Windows 10 and later** platform (Intune), you’ll see an overview of compliance to the policy.
-You can also select the chart to see a list of devices that received the policy, and drill-in to individual devices for more details.
+- For policies that target the **Windows 10 and later** platform (Intune), you’ll see an overview of compliance to the policy.
+You can also select the chart to view a list of devices that received the policy, and drill-in to individual devices for more details.

-- For polices that target the **Windows 10 and Windows Server** platform (Configuration Manager), you’ll see an overview of compliance to the policy but cannot drill-in to vie additional details.
-This is because the admin center receives limited status details from Configuration Manager, which manages the deployment of the policy to Configuration Manager devices.
+- For policies that target the **Windows 10 and Windows Server** platform (Configuration Manager), you’ll see an overview of compliance to the policy but can't drill-in to view additional details.
+The view is limited because the admin center receives limited status details from Configuration Manager, which manages the deployment of the policy to Configuration Manager devices.

 [View the settings](../protect/endpoint-security-edr-profile-settings.md) you can configure for both platforms and profiles.